-Is the Staff Fund a Tip Pool
+But Wait.
+Isn’t the Staff Fund a Tip Pool?

 Yes and no. For tax purposes the Staff Fund operates like a tip pool, but we allocate funds differently than other area restaurants.
 Customers have a lot of pre-existing notions around tips — and many of those notions are romanticized and inaccurate, so we chose the term Staff Fund to make it clear that this is something different than what people are familiar with.